LLNL/axom/src/components/sidre/docs/sphinx/first_example.rst

 Here, ovals represent Sidre Group objects.
 Each Group has a name (string inside the oval), zero or one parent Group, and zero or more child Groups (indicated by arrows between ovals).
-Note that the "root" Group (i.e. "/") is the only Group that has no parent.
+Note that the root Group (i.e. "/") is the only Group that has no parent.
 Each Group also owns zero or more View objects.
 Views are shown as rectangles and an arrow points from the owning Group to each View.
 Datastores contain a collection of Buffer objects, shown as segmented rectangles.
-Array View objects refer to Buffers or to external pointers; these references are shown as dashed arrows.
+View references to Buffers or to external pointers are shown as dashed arrows.

-A Sidre View object has a name (string inside the rectangle) and some data associated with it.
+A Sidre View object has a name (printed inside the rectangle) and some data associated with it.
 Here, we show various types of data that can be described by a View, including scalars, strings, and arrays (both "external" and managed by Sidre Buffer objects).
 In the array Views ("x", "y", "z", "temp", "rho",